thaysom22/quizzical/README.md

 * [Kahoot](https://kahoot.com/) inspiration for design of layout, icons, colors and styling.
 * [Quizizz](https://quizizz.com/) inspiration for design of layout, icons, colors and styling.
 * [AJGreaves Family Hub project](https://github.com/AJGreaves/familyhub/) for guidance on structuring README, directories and naming conventions for Flask project.
+* [mongodb aggregation pipeline article](https://studio3t.com/knowledge-base/articles/mongodb-aggregation-framework/) - helped greatly in my understanding of how to aggregate queries to mongodb

 ## 8. Evaluation
 <hr>